forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: We're happy to announce that the Source Mobility feature is now generally available (GA)!
 With this feature you can move source files within your local Salesforce DX project without the source-tracking feature thinking that you've deleted and then recreated a metadata component.
-So reorganize your source files as you like!

    A few things to keep in mind: